milosgajdos/distribution/docs/content/spec/auth/token.md

    client's authorized access.
 5. The client retries the original request with the Bearer token embedded in the request's Authorization header.
-6. The Registry authorizes the client by validating the Bearer token and the claim set embedded within it and begins the push/pull session as usual.
+6. The Distribution authorizes the client by validating the Bearer token and the claim set embedded within it and begins the push/pull session as usual.

 ## Requirements

-- Registry clients which can understand and respond to token auth challenges returned by the resource server.
+- Distribution clients which can understand and respond to token auth challenges returned by the resource server.
 - An authorization server capable of managing access controls to their resources hosted by any given service (such as repositories in a Distribution Registry).
-- A Distribution Registry capable of trusting the authorization server to sign tokens which clients can use for authorization and the ability to verify these tokens for single use or for use during a sufficiently short period of time.
+- A Distribution capable of trusting the authorization server to sign tokens which clients can use for authorization and the ability to verify these tokens for single use or for use during a sufficiently short period of time.